-I got a call to the Gateway area one time, at the end of one of these funny streets that get bisected by the interstate, so the 9100 block is west of it and the 9200 block is east of it.
+One day I got a call to one of these funny streets that get bisected by the interstate, so the 9100 block is west of it and the 9200 block is east of it.
 I always guess wrong on that, then wind up circling through neighborhoods, cursing, and – in this case – going down one of those unpaved sections of street that feels like it might be somebody’s driveway.

 At the end of that, up against the interstate concrete wall, at a tiny house with plastic over a window and a lawn chair in the front yard, I picked up my guy.

 He was a thin, young dude, 40s I’d say, and came out slowly, with one leg not working right.
 One arm was folded up against his side like he was carrying something, which he wasn’t, and he looked at the ground the whole time he walked to the car.
 He got in, gave me the name of a local food store, put on his seat belt with some effort, and never looked up at me.

 We started with the usual small talk, then we went quiet.
 We got to the store, which I wasn’t familiar with – a convenience store with an Asian name.
 When he came back a few minutes later, I asked him about it, and in a quiet voice (I could tell he was looking out the window) he said, “They have some cool things in there that Safeway doesn’t have, and the people are nice.”